molecule/molecule.github.io/_post/prelims from my perspective.md

 	Sequential: 13(80)
 	```

-	- I said: The distribution isn't normal, and the enormous variance means there might not actually be a difference in these two populations.
+	- After drawing the data up on the board, I was able to clearly see that the distribution isn't normal, and the enormous variance means there might not actually be a difference in these two populations.
 I also said something about how they might have used a T-test, and can't we trust statistics?

 #### Q3.
 1992 - Beyond Being There.
 What was the point of this paper?
 It was somewhat controversial at the time, can you talk about the why that might have been?
 What types of technology embody their ethos?